Atlanta's Immigrant Crossroads: Untapped Potential or Utilized Promise for Newcomer Integration

 - Develop research dissemination and presentation skills by presenting findings at the KSU undergraduate research symposium and at an external academic conference.

 We are seeking highly motivated students who are both interested in this topic/population but also would like to refine their research, analysis, and writing skills while being mentored by university faculty members.
-Students who are selected may potentially be eligible for course credit via a directed studies or directed applied research from their department in Summer or Fall 2016.
+Students who are selected may potentially be eligible for course credit via a directed studies or directed applied research from their department.
 Additionally, students will be co-presenters at regional and/or national conferences where the findings will be shared.
-Students will also present at KSU’s Annual Undergraduate Research Symposium in Spring 2017.
+Students will also present at KSU’s Annual Undergraduate Research Symposium.

 If you would like more specific information about the project’s focus, methodology, and the role of undergraduate researchers on the research team, or if you would like to express interest in joining this research team, please contact Dr. Rodriguez or Dr. McDaniel.